mixxxdj/manual/source/chapters/preferences.rst

 When using direct monitoring, it still takes time for Mixxx to receive the audio input and process it.
-Without compensating for this, the microphone inputs are out of time relative to the music in your recorded and broadcasted mixes even though they are aligned on the soundcard output with direct monitoring.
+Without compensating for this, the microphone inputs are out of time relative to the music in your recorded and broadcasted mixes even though they are aligned in the soundcard's output signal.

-Mixxx compensates for this latency in the recorded and broadcasted mixes if you configure the Microphone Latency Compensation option.
-The latency is equal to the amount of time it takes for audio to make a complete trip from your soundcard's input, through your computer, and back out the soundcard, also known as the round trip latency.
+Mixxx can align the microphones with the music in your recorded and broadcasted mixes if you configure the :guilabel:`Microphone Latency Compensation` option.
+If you do not want to record or broadcast your microphone input, you do not need to set this up.
+Set this option to the amount of time it takes for audio to make a complete trip from your soundcard's input, through your computer, and back out the soundcard, also known as the round trip latency.
 Mixxx cannot calculate the round trip latency amount because it depends on details of your soundcard's hardware, your operating system, your soundcard's driver, and other factors in your computer's hardware.
 You must use a physical cable to directly connect an output on your soundcard to its input and use a third party program to measure the round trip latency.
 These programs are recommended on each OS:

 * **GNU/Linux**: jack_iodelay
 * **Windows**: RTL Utility
 * **macOS**: Audacity?

-Copy the time measured in milliseconds by the measurement program into the Microphone Latency Compensation option in Mixxx.
+Copy the time measured in milliseconds by the measurement program into the :guilabel:`Microphone Latency Compensation` option in Mixxx's Sound Hardware Preferences.
 You must use the same sample rate and audio buffer size in the measurement program as you do in Mixxx for the measurement to be accurate.

 .. figure:: ../_static/latency-measurement.png
    :align: center